 “It’s rare for the kids to approach us openly right away.
 Students who are more closed off around teachers tend to react noticeably to even small compliments.
-The mentor-mentee relationship in ‘H-Jump School’ is ever growing, like a tree.
+The mentor-mentee relationship in ‘Hyundai Jump School’ is ever growing, like a tree.
 Deep understanding and trust become the nutrients that drive mutual growth, and together we all create a verdant forest.”

-‘H-Jump School’ is a CSR activity by Hyundai Motor Group with the goal of providing equal educational opportunities to teenagers.
+‘Hyundai Jump School’ is a CSR activity by Hyundai Motor Group with the goal of providing equal educational opportunities to teenagers.
 Select university students volunteer to mentor teenagers, in order to aid in their growth and educational development.

 Expanding Educational Sharing Through a Positive Cycle of Mentoring